worldpossible/RACHEL5/README.md

 /etc/rachelinstaller-version
 /etc/datapost-version

+better way to manage versioning numbers in recovery.sh (encodes

 apache2 not running (ok? do we need nginx hub.conf?) looks like apache2 is gone from rachel 4 (good? one webserver is plenty, thank you)